 This entails doing 150 minutes of moderate-intensity aerobic exercise or 75 minutes of vigorous-intensity cardio exercise per week.

 But what if your goal is weight loss?
-How many hours of exercise a week to lose weight?
+How many hours of exercise a week are needed to lose weight?

 Losing weight requires generating a consistent caloric deficit.
 This means that you have to burn more calories than you consume.